-The Trustees have the expectation that the \$3m advanced to Canterbury Cricket Trust relating to a pavilion for Hagley Oval will be written off over a period of five years, assuming certain covenants are met.
-In Financial Year 2018 these covenants were not met, accordingly no amount has been amortised through profit and loss.
-(In financial year 2017 the covenants were met, accordingly \$600,000 was amortised through profit and loss).
+The Trustees had the expectation that \$3m advanced to Canterbury Cricket Trust relating to a pavilion for Hagley Oval would be written off over a period of five years, assuming certain covenants were met.
+In financial year 2020 the covenants were met, accordingly a final rebate of \$600,000 was amortised through profit and loss.